uranian throne

 "A datum," say I, "to be ignored or not as the Sunnoadex chooses."

-He's that same genial, burly man with whom I was briefly acquainted back in the city of Ao about two thousand days ago.
-His broad features have not changed in ways that would show up on a photograph, except that they're slightly more lined as one would expect in someone who has been transfixed all that time by the status of the world's most vertiginous post.
-But mostly the change is subliminal, and I get it jammed all at once into my awareness that the old granitic serenity of Brem Tormalla has now been overspread by that expansion of the persona which must happen to a Noad of Noads to enable nen to hold down the job, so that I can no longer see him without the overlay of symbolism.
-The man is shrouded in the connotations of history, so that the jovial effect of his welcome is drowned in some phosphorescent chorus.
+Suddenly he's no more scary than that genial, burly man with whom I was briefly acquainted back in the city of Ao about two thousand days ago.
+The lines of his broad features have not deepened as a result one might expect in someone who has been transfixed all that time by the status of the world's most vertiginous post; on the contrary, I sense an enhancement of his natural granitic serenity by that further expansion of the persona which must happen to a Noad of Noads.
+His former self is now magnified, shrouded in the overlay of symbolism, his welcome almost drowned in some phosphorescent chorus of living history.

 He clicks the door behind me.
-At the same moment, at a glance, I take in the fact that I am in a circular room, maybe six yards across, that must occupy the whole of the interior of the "hut".
+At the same moment, at a glance, I take in the fact that I am in a circular room.
+It's maybe six yards across, so it must occupy the whole of the interior of the "hut".
 It has no windows, but a transparent ceiling lets in the airlight and the meagre sunlight.

-Round the wall in three separate arcs run stretches of instrument board from waist to head high, and in the room's centre stands a chart table, likewise round, on which I see luminous dots and lines, some winking quickly, some more slowly, and some with a steady shine.
+Round the wall, from waist to head high, in three separate arcs run stretches of instrument board.
+In the room's centre stands a chart table, likewise round; on it are winking luminous dots and lines.

-My eyes play around all this for a second or two and then I turn to look at my host and I see that he, too, is scanning the interior, more intently than I, as though he were anxious to check on the instrument clusters after his attention had wavered for the previous minute...
+My eyes play around all this for a second or two and then I turn to look at my host.
+He, too, is scanning the interior, more intently than I, as though he were anxious to check on the instrument clusters after his attention had wavered.

-"I shan't voice any peeve about that," I reply, "nor will I mind if you have to interrupt my visit at any moment, due to more urgent things."
-Saying this, I wave at the flashing lights.
+"I shan't voice any peeve about that," I reply.
+I gesture at the winking tell-tales which, for all I know, are signalling some urgency.
+"Nor shall I mind if you have to interrupt my visit at any moment."

 4